FS-7-Talenesia/backend/README.md

 - Submission file
 - Enrollments and student data management.
 - RESTful API for seamless integration with the frontend.

+## Code Architecture
+In this project, we use the repository pattern as the code architecture

+  - **`controllers/`:**
+    This directory typically contains the controllers, which handle the incoming requests, process the input, interact with the services, and return the response.

+  - **`models/`:**
+    This directory usually contains the data models, which define the structure of the data that the application works with.

+  - **`repositories/`:**
+    This directory is where the repository pattern comes into play.
+The repositories abstract the data access logic from the controllers and services.
+They contain methods for retrieving and persisting data.

+  - **`services/`:**
+    This directory typically contains the business logic of the application.
+Services interact with repositories to perform data operations and provide an abstraction layer for the controllers.

 ## Tech Stack
 The following technologies are used in the project: